-The Bereavement Authority of Ontario (BAO) reviews and adjudicates complaints pursuant to the Funeral, Burial and Cremation Services Act, 2002 (FBCSA).
-While the BAO attempts to resolve disputes wherever possible, the parties are encouraged to discuss their concerns before proceeding through the BAO’s complaint process.
+The Bereavement Authority of Ontario (BAO) reviews and adjudicates complaints pursuant to the Funeral, Burial and Cremation Services Act, 2002 (the “FBCSA”).
+While the BAO attempts to resolve disputes wherever possible, the parties are encouraged to discuss their concerns before proceeding through the BAO’s complaint process..

 Pursuant to section 66 of the FBCSA, in handling complaints, the Registrar may do any of the following, as appropriate:

-- Require the licensee or other persons to attend a specified educational program.
+- Require the licensee to attend a specified educational program

-- Refer the matter, in whole or in part, to the discipline committee.
+- Refer the matter to the discipline committee

 Please note that the Registrar cannot award damages or require refunds or discounts where services and/or merchandise have been provided.

-In Ontario, all licensed bereavement service providers must comply with their legal obligations, including those set out in the Funeral Burial Cremation Services Act, 2002, the Consumer Protection Act, 2002 and regulations applicable to each of the Acts.
+In Ontario, all licensed bereavement service providers are required to comply with the Funeral, Burial and Cremation Services Act, 2002